Ay981/DaystillRemedan/README.md

 What this does
 - A small Python script that computes the days remaining until a target date (Remedhan) and posts a short message to a Telegram channel using a bot.
+	- Before the start date: it posts "N days remaining until Remedhan (on YYYY-MM-DD)."
+	- After the start date: it posts an inline filled progress bar with the percent passed, e.g. "[█████░░░░░░░░░░░░] 18% passed".

 Files created
 - `post_days_remaining.py` — main script.
 Reads config from env vars or CLI.